When does breastfeeding get easier? Don’t give up just yet! Learn effective ways to make breastfeeding feel less painful and stop hurting.

 Cracked, bleeding and blistering nipples… it’s enough to make anyone cringe in pain during breastfeeding.

-Make sure to apply cream both before and after each nursing session—and to do so diligently.
-I know it’s tempting to move on to the next task on your endless to-do list, but applying cream or your own breast milk will help your nipples heal and prevent further damage.
+Like wiping with a cloth, make sure to apply cream before and after each nursing session—and to do so diligently.
+I know it’s tempting to move on to the next task on your endless to-do list, but applying cream (or even breast milk) will help your nipples heal and prevent further damage.

 Check out a few favorites from your fellow moms: